-The Falcon Unit is part of the 1st Battalion of the 159th Separate Mechanized Brigade of the Armed Forces of Ukraine.
-We are a light infantry unit operating on the front lines of the defense of Ukraine.
+Falcon is the 2nd Battalion of the 159th Separate Mechanized Brigade of the Armed Forces of Ukraine.
+We are a mechanized infantry battalion operating on the front lines of the defense of Ukraine.

 The 159th OMBr stands for combat experience, resilience, and brotherhood.
 Our soldiers hold positions in critical combat zones, carrying out missions that demand discipline, endurance, and teamwork.

 Falcon is more than a name.
 It is a symbol of sharp vision and decisive action.
-We are not special forces.
-We are light infantry, and we carry out our mission with the weapons, training, and brotherhood we have.
+We are a mechanized infantry battalion, and we carry out our mission with the weapons, training, and brotherhood we have.

 "Either all of us come back, or nobody comes back.
 Nobody will be left behind."